crossbario/crossbar-fabric-docs/docs/HighSecuritySetup.md

 ### Disk Isolation

+**In short: no need to mount any disk/filesystem to an app container.**

 Backend components - in general - should not store data persistently on disk.
 There should be database backed services elsewhere in overall system. (there are exceptions of course)